JoaquinaNG/SW-C2H2/README.md

 ## 📌 Notes

-* Not all sites currently have complete data; namely H2NOW and MWRD have to be updated.
+* Not all sites currently have complete data; namely H2NOW has to be updated.
 * Precipitation and flow are visualized in tandem with water quality trends to contextualize the influence of hydrologic events on these parameters.